Berne Youth Hostel

 After 9 p.m.: From Bahnhofplatz take bus No. 30 (low floor bus with folding ramp) to the bus stop ‘Dalmazibrücke’.
 About 50m downstream cross Weihergasse and follow this for about 30m.
 The Youth Hostel is on the right-hand side.
 A path paved with composite stones leads across the garden seating area to the main entrance.

 The youth hostel has chargeable, wheelchair-accessible car parking spaces some 50m from the main entrance.
+We will be pleased to make the disabled car parking space available free of charge for holders of an official blue disabled person’s parking permit.

 - 9 rooms with 2 beds